 - Do not use child safety seats or child booster cushions/backrests in the front passenger's seat.
-We also recommend that children under 4 feet 7 inches (140 cm) in height who have outgrown these devices sit in the rear seat with the seat belt fastened. - On hot days, the temperature in the vehicle interior can rise very quickly.
+We also recommend that children under 4 feet 7 inches (140 cm) in height who have outgrown these devices sit in the rear seat with the seat belt fastened. - Keep vehicle doors and trunk locked and keep remote controls out of a child's reach.
+Unsupervised children could lock themselves in an open trunk and risk injury.
+Children should be taught not to play in vehicles. - On hot days, the temperature in the vehicle interior can rise very quickly.
 Exposure to these high temperatures for even a short period of time can cause heat-related injury or death.
 Small children are particularly at risk.